PrateekSogra/CS677-Parallel-optimised-View-Synthesis/README.md

 7. This cam be analysed by opttime.

-8. Similarity results can be reproduced using similaritygraphs.ipynb. datasat manually
+8. Similarity results can be reproduced using similaritygraphs.ipynb.
+The similarity and opttime codes are in the helper files.